-We’ve learned a lot about how to make sure we give you all the tools you need to communicate effectively with your customers via both transactional and bulk messages, while we continue to focus on practices that keep our sending reputation high and respect recipients’ inboxes.
-We’re now ready to start our final push to make bulk sending via our API and SMTP available to everyone.
+During our private beta, we’ve learned a lot about how to make sure we give you all the tools you need to communicate effectively with your customers via both transactional and bulk messages while continuing to focus on practices that keep our sending reputation high and respect recipients’ inboxes.
+We’re now ready to start our final push to make bulk sending via our email API and SMTP services available to everyone.

-Today we are releasing the first in a series of product changes to get us to the point where you can send all your email through Postmark.
-This release introduces the concept of Message Streams to the Postmark UI, and I want to talk a little bit about that.
+We have released a series of product changes to introduce the concept of Message Streams to the Postmark UI, and I want to talk a little bit about that.

 A Message Stream is a way to organize and separate your sending within a server.
 We know that some people use servers as environments, while others use it to separate clients, apps, etc. Message Streams give you an additional way to separate your sending and reduce the proliferation of servers on your dashboard.